 Safe, Reliable Service

-Now, more than ever, communities are recognizing that water and wastewater are essential services and our employees are essential employees.
-In the last three years, our employees have had only two minor safety incidents.
+Now, more than ever, communities are recognizing that water is an essential service and our employees are essential employees.
+In the last three years, our employees have had no preventable reportable safety accidents.
 That's important because we want all employees to go home safely every day.
 It also results in real savings to customers, with lower workers compensation insurance costs and less lost working hours.

 Focus on Customer Service

 We are about the communities we serve.
 In 2022, we have contributed $10,000 to non-profit charities.
 Additionally, we regularly support community food banks and seek opportunities to give back to the communities we serve.
 We continue to expand our reach, recently sponsoring temporary lights to sports field in the Town of Sahuarita to support local youth sports.
 As continue to grow we are constantly looking for new opportunities to give back to the community which has given us so much.

 Caring for Our Customers